-Experts explain radiation risks - real and relative (w/ video)August 15th, 2011 in Health /
+Experts explain radiation risks - real and relative (w/ video)August 15, 2011 By Jeffrey Norris in Medicine & Health / Health

 What ills do we risk from radiation to which we are exposed naturally, by choice, or by accident?
 The question looms large in the aftermath of the meltdown of fuel rods from nuclear reactors at the Fukushima Daiichi power plant in Japan.